 - Subdivision Technical Review - Following approval of the preliminary plat, the developer can submit documents for subdivision technical review.
 This step in the process takes the overall design that has been established and does more of the detailed engineering work to ensure utilities can be provided, that detention requirements are met, etc. This step in the process is handled administratively by staff.

-- Final Plat - Before lots can be sold, the final plat needs to be approved by the City Council and recorded in the county clerk's office.
+- Final Plat - Before lots can be sold, the final plat needs to be approved by the City Council and recorded in the county clerk's office (see Recording Subdivisions Checklist).
 The improvement plans for the associated street and utility improvements must be approved prior to releasing the plat to be filed.